 - The Portfolio maintains a positive ESG Materiality rating compared to the MSCI Europe ex UK Small Cap Index, assessed over rolling 12-month periods, using the ESG Materiality Rating Model.
-The positive ESG Materiality rating versus the index is monitored on a daily basis by the Sub-Advisor's compliance systems. - The Sub-Advisor invests at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
-Only investments in companies that have a strong rating are considered to be aligned with the promotion of environmental and/or social characteristics.
-Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model as having a strong rating using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment.
+The positive ESG Materiality rating versus the index is monitored on a daily basis by the Investment Manager's compliance systems. - The Investment Manager invests at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
+Only investments in companies that have strong ESG materiality ratings are considered as aligned with the environmental and/or social characteristics promoted by the Portfolio.
+In exceptional circumstances, the Investment Manager may (i) assess companies that are not covered by its ESG Materiality Rating Model using its own research, (ii) rely on its own research to depart from a rating produced by its ESG Materiality Rating Model that it considers to be inaccurate, (iii) engage with companies that have either a low ESG Materiality rating, or are not covered by its ESG Materiality Rating Model, for improvement, or (iv) include companies that have either a low ESG Materiality Rating Model, that qualify as sustainable investments, to achieve this 50% minimum commitment. - The Investment Manager excludes companies:

-- The Sub-Advisor excludes companies: - that it determines are in breach of accepted international standards, for example the UN Global Compact Principals. - that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.
+- that it determines are in breach of accepted international standards, for example the UN Global Compact Principals. - that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.